Welcome To FAQs Center

 Notaries must perform all lawful and reasonable requests for notarization.
-However, the following are some circumstances under which a Notary my decline service:
+However, the following are some circumstances under which a notary may decline service:

 - If the document signer is unable to produce proper identification